Melange-Lf/DL_framework_from_scratch/readme.md

 import func
 import layers
 ```

+Please look into any of the test_*.ipynb files for an example, but briefly:

 To define a new model, a list containing the layer information needs to be passed while initializing the model.
 Later, information about learning rate, loss function and optimizer should be passed into the model using .compile method.